-This prohibition refers to worshipping entities considered powerful, but “Side by Side” with ELKM.
-These idols may be perceived as ELKM’s PARTNERS (Besides YHVH.)
-In fact, any entity with which ELKM consulted before making Adam, can be perceived as “His equal Partner.”
-In that sense, the creatures made in the Six Days may be perceived as the CREATOR’S Partners.
-The Sun and the Moon have been perceived as ELKM’s Partners.
+This prohibition refers to worshiping entities considered powerful, yet “Side by Side” with ELKM.
+These idols are perceived as ELKM’s PARTNERS (Besides YHVH.)
+In fact, any entity with which ELKM consulted before making Adam, can be perceived as “His Partner.”
+In that sense, the creatures made in the Six Days may be perceived as the CREATOR’S Partners,since He consulted the Six Days and made Adam. .
+The Sun and the Moon were perceived as ELKM’s Partners.

 3: “Over My Face…”

-This line prohibits the worshipping of entities considered inferior to ELKM, while having a power of their own.
-To this category belong concept such as God’s mother, God’s son, etc. These entities ‘cover ELKM’s face” since they sit ‘in front of Him,’ between Him and us.
+Here Moses forbids the worshiping of entities considered ‘inferior to ELKM,’ while having a power of their own.
+To this category belong the concept God’s mother, God’s son, etc. These entities ‘cover ELKM’s face” since they ‘sit ‘in front of Him.’
+They separate Him from us. .

 4: “Any image of…”

-Once you’ve worship any item in Nature, you’d be tempted to carve out a statue or an image of it, and worship it too.
+Once you’ve worshiped any item in Nature, you’d be tempted to carve out a statue or an image of it and worship it.

 5: “Of anything…”

-This pertains to a statue of any imaginary power, like Demons, Aliens, and so on.
+This pertains to worshiping a statue of any imaginary power, like Demons, Aliens, etc. .

 6: “You shall not bow…”

-This line prohibits the worshipping the idols in the same way its followers express their faith!
+This line prohibits the worshiping of idols in the specific way the followers do.

 7: “Nor serve them…”

-This line prohibits worshipping idols in the way we normally worship HaSheM.
-Like chanting Psalms to an idol.
+This line prohibits the worshiping of idols in the way we worship HaSheM.
+Like chanting Psalms to idols.

 Each of these items is a headline, that requires detailed discussion, much beyond our classes.

-Note that most idolaters are erroneous sinners.
-Their souls seek the true CREAATOR, only that the person lacks the true knowledge, the Torah, Bible.
-The Hebrew word for sin, Chet, means “missing the target.”
-It is unintentional error.
-We should not look down at such sinners, we should rather teach them the right way.
+Note that most idolaters are erroneous.
+Their souls seek the true CREATOR, only that they lack the true knowledge, the Torah, Bible.
+The Hebrew word for sin, Het, actually means “missing the target.”

-One who worships idol while knowing the true CREATRO, is making an avon, a graver sin.
+One who worships idol while knowing the true CREATOR, is making an avon, a graver sin.

 One who worships idols in rebellion to G-d, is a poshea, evil, who is beyond repentance.